naninovel/docs/docs/en/guide/state-management.md

 # State Management

-All the persistent data generated and used by Naninovel at runtime is divided intro three categories:
+All persistent data generated and used by Naninovel at runtime is divided into three categories:

 - Game state
 - Global state
 - User settings

 The data is serialized to JSON format and stored as either binary `.nson` (default) or text `.json` save slot files under a platform-specific [persistent data directory](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).
-Under WebGL platform, due to LFS security policy in modern web-browsers, the serialized data is stored over the [Indexed DB](https://en.wikipedia.org/wiki/Indexed_Database_API) instead.
+On WebGL, due to security policies in modern browsers, the serialized data is stored in the [IndexedDB](https://en.wikipedia.org/wiki/Indexed_Database_API) instead.

-The serialization behaviour is controlled by serialization handlers independently for game saves, global state and user settings.
+The serialization behavior is controlled by serialization handlers independently for game saves, global state, and user settings.
 By default, universal serialization handlers are used.
 In most cases, they will use asynchronous [System.IO](https://docs.microsoft.com/en-us/dotnet/api/system.io) to read and write the slot files to the local file system.
-However, on some platforms (eg, consoles) the .NET IO APIs are not available, in which case the universal handlers will fallback to Unity's cross-platform [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
+However, on some platforms (e.g., consoles) the .NET IO APIs are not available, in which case the universal handlers fallback to Unity's cross-platform [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).

-Serialization handlers, path to the save folder, maximum allowed amount of the save slots and other related parameters can be modified via the state configuration menu.
+Serialization handlers, path to the save folder, maximum allowed number of save slots, and other related parameters can be modified via the state configuration menu.

 ![](https://i.gyazo.com/d1e5cfd136544f2c1b74966e3fd1bb45.png)

 ## Game State

-Game state is the data that varies per game save slot, describing state of the engine services and other objects in relation to the player progress with the game.
-The examples of the game state data are: currently played scenario script and index of the played script command within the script, currently visible characters and their positions on scene, currently played background music track name and its volume and so on.
+Game state is data that varies per game save slot, describing the state of engine services and other objects in relation to player progress.
+Examples include: the currently played scenario script and the index of the played script command within the script, currently visible characters and their positions on scene, currently played background music track name and its volume, and so on.

-To save or load current game state to specific save slot, use `IStateManager` engine service as follows:
+To save or load current game state to a specific save slot, use the `IStateManager` engine service as follows:

 ```csharp
 // Get instance of a state manager.